Titouaaaan/Titouaaaan/README.md

 ## Hey there! 👋

-I'm Titouan Guerin, an AI/ML master's student at Sorbonne Université in Paris.
+I'm Titouan, an AI/ML master's student at Sorbonne Université in Paris.

 ## What I'm Into 🌟

-- **AI & Machine Learning**: Love diving into reinforcement learning and the math behind AI.
+I'm really into AI and ML, especially when applied to themes that interest me, like video games.
-- **Research**: Built backend systems for multi-agent apps and co-authored a research paper.
+I enjoy diving into reinforcement learning and exploring the mathematical foundations of AI.
-- **Software Development**: I try and create stuff, check out my public repos.
+The mix of AI and video games is particularly exciting to me, and I'll be making more projects that revolve around that.

 ## Projects 🚀